• Recipes Index

 • Squeeze, drain, or press with a paper towel as much moisture from the tomatoes as possible.
 Removing the watery seeds from the tomatoes will also cut down on the liquid in the pie.

-Two-photo Pinterest picture with the text of the title in the middle.Chef’s Tools:
+Two-photo Pinterest picture with the text of the title in the middle.Chef’s Tools for Tomato Pie:

 • Deep Dish Pie Pan